cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 Orders that can't be settled are filtered out.
 This is the case if, for example:
 * an order is expired
-* the user's balance isn't enough to settle the order
+* for fill-or-kill orders the user's balance isn't enough to settle the order
 * the approval to the vault relayer is missing
 * the involved tokens aren't supported by the protocol

 The autopilot also checks that [ERC-1271](/cow-protocol/reference/core/signing-schemes#erc-1271) signatures are currently valid.

 More in general, the autopilot aims to remove from the auction all orders that have no chance to be settled.
-Still, this doesn't mean that all orders that appear in the auction can be settled: orders whose ability to be settled is ambigous or unclear are remitted to the solvers' own judgment.
+Still, this doesn't mean that all orders that appear in the auction can be settled: orders whose ability to be settled is ambiguous or unclear are remitted to the solvers' own judgment.

 ## Solver competition